shannonturner/pycon-2018-proposal/README.md

 No previous teaching experience is required, but this talk can benefit anyone who trains, mentors, or teaches others (formally or informally), especially:
 * Someone who mentors a junior developer and wants to help them reach their potential
 * Someone who manages mid-level developers
+* Someone who communicates technical information to non-developers
-* Someone who often has difficulty explaining coding concepts to non-programmers
+* Someone who trains developers or teaches coding at any level

 After the talk, you will have practical takeaways to help you more effectively communicate with developers and non-developers alike.